syncfusion-content/blazor-docs/blazor/file-manager/getting-started-with-web-app.md

 {% endhighlight %}
 {% endtabs %}

 To configure and map the controller, open the `~/Program.cs` file of the server part of the application.
 Add the following code to configure the service for the controller and map the controller after `app.UseRouting()`.
-The `app.UseRouting()` middleware should be placed after `app.UseHttpsRedirection()` and before `app.UseAntiforgery()`.
+The `app.UseRouting()` middleware should be placed after `app.UseHttpsRedirection()`.
 The correct ordering is essential to ensure proper request handling and middleware functionality:

 ```cshtml